Our customers have often drafted us in after a poor experience with the Public Sector Resourcing (PSR) framework.

 There are a few reasons why.

 That you run a mission-critical IT transformation programme has no bearing on the PSR provider’s work queue.
-You will probably be served on the basis of when your requirement reached their inbox.
+You will probably be served based on when your requirement reached their inbox.

-Do you have something specific you wish to do the recruitment process? – for example, add an exercise for the screening, or a particular script you’d like the sifting staff to run past the candidates.
+Do you have something specific you wish to do during the recruitment process?
+For example, add an exercise for the screening, or is there a particular script you’d like the sifting staff to run past the candidates?
 See how that fits in.

 Possibly, quite a lot.

-With inhouse Commercial expertise, we can guide you through how you can satisfy policies and controls, whilst still choosing the right fit interim resourcing service for your Digital Programme.
-Visit our How we work page or contact us on firstname.lastname@example.org to see how we can help you today,
+With in-house commercial expertise, we can guide you through how you can satisfy policies and controls, whilst still choosing the right fit interim resourcing service for your Digital Programme.